List of Iggy Arbuckle characters: Major appearances

-KiraKira, voiced by Novie Edwards is a rat, and another protagonist in the show.
+KiraKira is a tan-colored, rat, and yet another protagonist in the show.

 Appearance and occupations

+Kira is a rat who loves a piece of cheese, and, like other rats, has long, orange-red hair, tied back in a ponytail, a pink nose and a light pink tail.
 Kira wears a purple T-shirt which shows off her belly, pink pants with a green scarf around her waist like a belt, pink bracelets on each wrist, and black slipper-like shoes.
-She has long, orange-red hair, tied back in a ponytail.
 She runs the tourist kiosk, and also keeps the Kookamunga Museum.
 In her spare time, she has many interests, such as mountain climbing, architecture, or videography, and pursues at least one per week, usually saying "I'm all about (whatever her current hobby is) this week!".

 Character

 Kira is native to the city, and is a relatively new resident of Mooseknuckle.
 Therefore, she is unfamiliar with most of the Kook's traditions and folklore, but still enjoys learning about them and getting in on them.
 Of the regular cast (the characters who are featured in the opening credits), she is the most infrequently seen.

 Kira and Jiggers have, on more than one occasion, given each other glances, complimented each other, and are shown in "Any Friend of Yours" to have many things in common.
 It remains unclear, however, what the status of their relationship is.